 We offer comprehensive sump pump services, which means that we’re ready for just about anything.
 Give us a call today if you need a solution for groundwater and runoff issues on your property.

-Sewage ejector or grinder pumps are commonly used in residential homes basements, outdoor pits or commercial buildings in Tucson, AZ because the main sewage line is higher than the plumbing pipes.
-Contrary to popular belief, not all sewage pumps grind up the waste, instead they pump the solids by velocity with an impeller.
+Sewage ejector or grinder pumps are commonly used in residential homes basements, outdoor pits, or commercial buildings in Tucson, AZ because the main sewage line is higher than the plumbing pipes.
+Contrary to popular belief, not all sewage pumps grind up the waste, instead, they pump the solids by the velocity with an impeller.
 Some impellers can break up the waste but it will not be finely ground up.